gracious-tech/copy.church/src/statement/explanation/index.md

 ## Regarding objections to the statement

 ### Don’t Bible translators deserve their wages?
 Absolutely.
 Those who labor in Bible translation should be generously supported (1 Tim 5:18).
 However, fair compensation does not require restricting access to work via legal walls or paywalls.
 There are sustainable models that both honor the work of translators and allow the Word of God to be freely shared.
 The free generosity of God’s people (donations and offerings) is a feasible model that has supported the work of churches, ministries, and many Bible translators, since the early church.
-The call of this statement is to uphold the freedom of the gospel while still giving workers their due.

 ### Isn’t copyright necessary to protect the integrity of the text?
 Only God can protect the integrity of his Word, and he did so for thousands of years before copyright law existed.
 While concerns about textual accuracy are valid, copyright law _does not_ and _cannot_ sovereignly protect the purity of Scripture as bad actors may ignore it anyway.
 Ultimately we must trust God to guard his Word, and the historical and global witness of the Church shows that the free sharing of Scripture can coexist with faithful transmission.
 It is best for Scripture to be dedicated to the public domain so that it may be used as a base for further refinement and/or translation to other languages.
 See also these articles on [biblically responding to abuse of resources](https://sellingjesus.org/articles/abuse) and [the specter of copyright hijacking](https://sellingjesus.org/articles/copyright-hijacking).